Considering taking the Viking Grand European Tour?

 Read Next: 7 Best Things To Do In Passau Germany

 From our hotel in Amsterdam, it was a quick walk to the metro station and a very quick ride to Central Station, where we very easily located the cruise docks.

-We checked in about noonish.
-We had placed the specific Viking luggage tags we received while still at home on our luggage in the morning, that had our names/room numbers on them, for our bags to be delivered to our stateroom.
+We checked in about noon.
+We had placed the specific Viking luggage tags we received while still at home on our luggage in the morning.
+They had our names and room numbers on them, for our bags to be delivered to our stateroom.

 We had plenty of room in our stateroom on our Viking Grand European tour.

 And we were not disappointed.
 We had a verandah room with a walk-out-onto balcony (which we ended up using a lot during the cruise!)

 We used the balcony in our stateroom every day to enjoy the scenery that we passed by.

 The room itself was very spacious.
 My sister and I wondered how we were going to tolerate each other for 15 days in a very tiny space.

 No worries- there was ample space for each of us, with plenty to spare.
 We could walk around our beds, and there was storage space galore.